Where are they now? Real Madrid’s XI from Gareth Bale’s La Liga debut

-He has since gone on to play 325 more games, making himself one of the most reliable full-backs in the world and winning five European Cups.
+He has since gone on to play over 300 more games, making himself one of the most reliable full-backs in the world and winning five European Cups.

 A club legend and a stalwart of one of the most successful eras in Madrid’s history.

 Pepe became the second oldest outfielder to play at a World Cup at Qatar 2022.
 He’s still going strong at the age of 39 with Portuguese giants Porto.

 One half of the ultimate shithouse centre-back pairing.

 The other half of the ultimate shithouse centre-back pairing.

 Ramos is now playing alongside old foe Lionel Messi at PSG, featuring regularly for the Ligue 1 champions after an injury-hit debut season in Paris.
 The 36-year-old’s contract expires at the end of the season and he’s been rumoured to reunite with Cristiano Ronaldo at Saudi Arabian outfit Al Nassr this summer.

 Nacho.
 He’s always there, isn’t he?
 Like Artie Bucco in the Sopranos.
 Never the main character but present in almost every episode of every season of the Real Madrid series of successes over the past decade.

 He’s still there now, almost 300 appearances under his belt over 13 seasons as a pro.
 Twenty-two caps for Spain as well, without anyone really noticing.

 He’s still only 32, remarkably, which means Nacho will likely be a part of Real Madrid’s squad that wins a 16th European in the 2029-30 season, still lurking in the background, still ready to step in when any of the first-choice back four are injured.